2021 Abu Dhabi Grand Prix: FIA inquiry and regulation changes

+Removal of Michael Masi as race director

 On 28 January 2022, the BBC reported that Masi would be replaced as part of a restructure to the FIA's Formula One race weekend officiating system with race officials expected to be given more flexibility through rule tweaks over matters, such as deployment of the safety car and that teams will likely be prohibited from talking to the race director on stewards decisions as part of such reforms.
 The Race and Sky Sports also ran similar stories on Masi being replaced.
 The Race's article further stated that some of the responsibilities of the race director could be reassigned to different personnel.
 FIA secretary General Peter Bayer stated that the race director had "too much" to cope with.
 Bayer also stated that Masi could stay with the organisation in another capacity, even if he was to be replaced in role of race director.
 On 9 February 2022 it emerged the FIA had added previously unheard radio messages between Masi and Red Bull team manager Jonathan Wheatley to their lines of inquiry.
 This exchange seems to suggest that Masi seemed to be taking instructions from Wheatley with the Red Bull team manager appearing to tell Masi he did not need to let all the lapped cars unlap themselves and to withdraw the safety car quickly.
 Following its investigation and a meeting of the F1 Commission on 14 February 2022 the FIA said it would reveal an 'action plan' for structural changes within its organisation later that same week.